bedrocklinux/bedrocklinux-website/markdown/index.md

 Bedrock Linux
 =============

+~+Bedrock Linux~x is a multi-rooted meta-distribution.
-~+Bedrock Linux~x allows to run a linux system that is composed of different linux distributions.
+* It allows to run a linux system that is composed of different linux distributions.
-It integrates typically incompatible components into one largely cohesive system.
+* It integrates the typically incompatible components into one largely cohesive system.

 For example, one could have: